- Uri May

 So we built Hunters.AI – the first autonomous threat hunting solution, to quickly find threats that bypass existing security controls, and deliver high confidence findings to SOC teams.
 The traces were already there, they just had to be found.

 In the year passing from our seed funding, we grew our customer base to include companies like e.On, Snowflake, AppsFlyer, and TripActions; launched tech partnerships like the CrowdStrike Store and Snowflake Partner Connect, and more than doubled our team to build an impactful threat hunting technology that delivers new attack findings without additional staffing.

 Today, I am happy to share that we raised another round of funding to expand the journey we embarked upon 18 months ago.
-We are lucky to have: M12 – Microsoft’s venture fund, US Venture Partners, and Okta Ventures joining Hunters spaceship alongside our existing seed investors YL Ventures and Blumberg Capital.
-You can go ahead and read all about it here.
+We are lucky to have: M12 – Microsoft’s venture fund, US Venture Partners, and Okta Ventures joining Hunters' spaceship alongside our existing seed investors YL Ventures and Blumberg Capital.
+Here's the funding announcement.

 In the meantime, I’d like to share with you three main areas of focus for us as we carry our journey forward:

 - X-D-R: Trends come and go, true, but Extended Detection & Response – XDR reflects a big evolution in security efficacy across organizations.
 We believe it’s here to stay, in one form or another.
 At Hunters, we never intended to be an XDR, but we knew very early on that detection & response needs to be automated and it needs to look well beyond the endpoint to deliver accurate, timely findings to SOC.
 We will continue to enhance our best-of-breed XDR technology that provides organizations an intelligent connective tissue on top of their existing stack, and takes threat detection & response to its next level.
 It is an honor for us to be recognized by Gartner for that, and we will continue to partner with leading vendors to provide the most agile and seamless integrations.